h2r/pidrone_pkg/scripts/offboard_localization/README.md

 Run camera_on_board.py on pi, and run camera_off_board.py on your laptop.
-For ROS network issue, please check http://wiki.ros.org/ROS/Tutorials/MultipleMachines
+For ROS network issue, please check http://wiki.ros.org/ROS/Tutorials/MultipleMachines For docker, you need to run the image with --net=host

 # Example of environment variable
 setup.sh on pi